PotHix/pothix.github.com/content/post/stats-mar-2018.md

 What I can take from this chart:

-* I had more meetings than usual but it's not too bad
+* I had more meetings than usual, but it's not too bad
 * Shallow work is still 55% (better than 64% from February)
 * The Shallow work task (the most generic I have) is still the big black box.
-I'm trying to not split the tracking too much or it will be too much work to manage it.
-Maybe it will be good to separate lunch time and other common things just to check the time slacking.
+I'm trying not to split the tracking too much, or it will be too much work to manage it.
+Maybe it will be useful to separate lunchtime and other typical things just to check the time slacking.

 "Read/Reply Twist" is still consuming a lot of time, almost 2 hours every day.
 I'm still fighting to implement my process of checking it in the morning, add tasks and just review in the afternoon.
-I should probably avoid checking it in the morning but it's still hard for me.
+I should probably avoid doing it in the morning, but it's still hard for me.

 Now, let's continue to my personal projects, last month first and this month last:

 [![Hours working on personal projects using Toggl](/images/stats/2018/feb/toggl-time-personal-projects.png "Hours working on personal projects using Toggl")](/images/stats/2018/feb/toggl-time-personal-projects.png "")

 [![Hours working on personal projects using Toggl](/images/stats/2018/mar/toggl-time-personal-projects.png "Hours working on personal projects using Toggl")](/images/stats/2018/mar/toggl-time-personal-projects.png "")

-That's not much to compare here but at least it seems stable. 👍
+That's not much to compare here, but at least it seems stable. 👍

 Here is my data from [RescueTime](https://www.rescuetime.com/ref/1403570):

 [![Goal of productive hours on RescueTime](/images/stats/2018/mar/rescuetime-productivetime.png "Goal of productive hours on RescueTime")](/images/stats/2018/mar/rescuetime-productivetime.png "")
 [![RescueTime pulse](/images/stats/2018/mar/rescuetime-pulse.png "RescueTime pulse")](/images/stats/2018/mar/rescuetime-pulse.png "")

 It's worst than last month 😞.
-I had a pulse of 62 and it's now 54.
+I had a pulse of 62, and it's now 54.
 I can't say why it's bad, at least I could not feel anything wrong during the last month.
 Maybe it was related to the travel planning.